-Little Jungle is open from 7:30 am to 6:30 pm, Monday to Friday throughout the year, except for public holidays, two weeks at Christmas, and the 1 week in August - usually the 1st week (for maintenance and training).
+Little Jungle is open from 7:30 am to 6:30 pm, Monday to Friday throughout the year, except for public holidays, two weeks at Christmas, and one week in July/August, which is the summer closure week.
+Dates for this will always be publishes at least two years ahead of time.

-Part time sessions are available as extra sessions only.
+Part time sessions are available as extra ad-hoc sessions only.
 They run from 7:30 am to 13:00 pm (morning session) and 1:00pm to 6:30 pm (afternoon session).